-- .5 Contracting Parties to the Barcelona Convention should identify the needed actions as a flag State to ensure that its ships are issued with the relevant certificates. - .6 Contracting Parties to the Barcelona Convention should identify the needed actions to ensure that the conduct of port State control inspections are in line with IMO resolutions and guidelines. - .7 Contracting Parties to the Barcelona Convention should give special attention to the correct functioning of EGCS and alternative fuels. - .8 Contracting Parties to the Barcelona Convention should facilitate the communication between port State authorities as it is crucial.
-By working together, port State authorities can strengthen enforcement efforts, deter non-compliance and avoid unnecessary duplications of sulphur inspections in different Contracting Parties to the Barcelona Convention. - .9 Contracting Parties to the Barcelona Convention should ensure that all stakeholders involved are prepared for their obligations and opportunities when the Med SOX ECA is implemented.
-These stakeholders include the administration of a Contracting Party to the Barcelona Convention, port State authorities, other designated authorities, shipowners, ports, fuel suppliers, shipbuilders, environmental organisations, industry associations, research institutions and local communities. - .10 Contracting Parties to the Barcelona Convention should facilitate national and international consultation, feedback, and collaboration amongst all stakeholders as these are crucial to ensure the consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SOX ECA.
+- .4 Contracting Parties to the Barcelona Convention should be engaged in stakeholder awareness, public awareness and international cooperation as they will support successful national implementation. - .5 Contracting Parties to the Barcelona Convention should identify the needed actions as a flag State to ensure that its ships are issued with the relevant certificates. - .6 Contracting Parties to the Barcelona Convention should identify the needed actions to ensure that the conduct of port State control inspections are in line with IMO resolutions and guidelines. - .7 Contracting Parties to the Barcelona Convention should give special attention to the correct functioning of EGCS and alternative fuels. - .8 Taking note of the environmental impact of the use of EGCS onboard ships on the marine environment, the Contracting Parties to the Barcelona Convention should actively participate in the relevant deliberations at IMO. - .9 Contracting Parties to the Barcelona Convention should facilitate the communication between port State authorities as it is crucial.
+By working together, port State authorities can strengthen enforcement efforts, deter non-compliance and avoid unnecessary duplications of sulphur inspections in different Contracting Parties to the Barcelona Convention. - .10 Contracting Parties to the Barcelona Convention should ensure that all stakeholders involved are prepared for their obligations and opportunities when the Med SO_X ECA is implemented.
+These stakeholders include the administration of a Contracting Party to the Barcelona Convention, port State authorities, other designated authorities, shipowners, ports, fuel suppliers, shipbuilders, environmental organisations, industry associations, research institutions and local communities. - .11 Contracting Parties to the Barcelona Convention should facilitate national and international consultation, feedback, and collaboration amongst all stakeholders as these are crucial to ensure the consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SO_x ECA.